• Skip to primary navigation

 Kristi

 This Easy Caprese Bruschetta recipe is the best!
-It's easy, healthy, and delicious!
-It's so pretty, too!
-They are easy enough to make as part of a busy weeknight dinner and fancy enough to serve when hosting several families!
+It's easy, delicious, and ready in minutes!
+Caprese bruschetta is easy enough to make as part of a busy weeknight dinner and fancy enough to serve when hosting company.

 Print Recipe Pin Recipe